ArturN31/Frontend_react_CW1/README.md

 `node index` or `nodemon index`

 Runs the server in the development mode.\
-Open [http://localhost:3001](http://localhost:3001) to view it in your browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in your browser.\
+Open [http://localhost:3001/recipes](http://localhost:3001/recipes) to view recipes in json format.

 ### Frontend - react